2025 Spiritual Walks of Northern Japan

 Day 2: Transfer to Dewa Sanzan

-Leaving Tokyo behind, you will transfer to Yamagata in Tohoku (northern region of the Honshu Island) by domestic flight.
-The next couple of days you will walk through the fascinating area of Dewa Sanzan (meaning the three mountains of Dewa).
-Dewa Sanzan is a religious hot-spot where Animism, Shintoism, Buddhism and Shugendo have coexisted over the course of its history.
-It is such an inspirational place, culturally rich and so much to take in that you cannot avoid feeling connection with nature and spirituality of the location.
+Leaving Tokyo behind, you will transfer to Yamagata in Tohoku (the northern region of Honshu Island) by domestic flight.
+For the next couple of days, you will walk through the fascinating area of Dewa Sanzan (meaning the three mountains of Dewa).
+Dewa Sanzan is a religious hotspot where Animism, Shintoism, Buddhism and Shugendo have coexisted throughout its history.
+It is such an inspirational place, culturally rich with so much to take in that you cannot avoid feeling a connection with nature and spirituality of the location.

-After arriving at Hagurosan area, your guide will lead you to visit a museum which explains the area and its history.
+After arriving in the Hagurosan area, your guide will lead you to a museum that will help you grasp and enjoy the area and its history.

 (No group walking today)